Equity Policy and Procedures

 2. Appellate Procedures

-Upon receipt of an appeal request, the Director of Title IX will notify the reporting individual and s/he will be provided the opportunity to submit a written response and supporting documentation.
+Upon receipt of an appeal request, the Director of Equity and Title IX Coordinator will notify the reporting individual and s/he will be provided the opportunity to submit a written response and supporting documentation.

 J. Procedural Discretion